 Over the years, celebrities have suffered various injuries which has meant they could no longer take part.
 There have been others who have had to pull out of the show for other reasons.
 We take a look at the stars who have bid farewell to their Strictly dream...

 WATCH: Strictly Come Dancing's Nina and Neil joke they were 'robbed' after exit from the show

 Nicola Adams - series 18

-Nicola, 38, was axed from Strictly on Thursday.
+Nicola was axed from Strictly last year.
 The decision came after her dance partner, professional dancer Katya Jones, tested positive for COVID-19.
-As part of the protocols outlined ahead of the series, this sadly meant that the couple will no longer be able to take part in the competition.
+As part of the protocols outlined ahead of the previous series, this sadly meant that the couple were no longer able to take part in the competition.

 In a statement, Nicola said: "Hey guys!
 I'm absolutely devastated my Strictly journey has come to an end so soon.
 I had so much more to give and so many people to win this for!
 But I just want to say a huge thank you to Katya for being the best dance partner anyone could ask for.
 She pushed me way out of my comfort zone and it’s been an incredible experience.